 Prospective students wishing to enroll in the degree program in September 2015 should apply by one of the following deadlines:

-Third deadline: a date in late August yet to be specified (open only to Italian and other EU applicants).
+Third deadline: for online applications is 14th July 2016! (open only to Italian and other EU applicants);

 Non-EU applicants must apply by either the March or May deadline.
 Italian and other EU applicants may apply at any one of the three deadlines.